“A standout silk who regularly appears in high-value catastrophic injury cases. He elicits stellar market praise… ”

 Derek has extensive experience of acting for defendants in EL claims; in particular he has extensive experience of acting in multi-defendant cases involving accidents on construction sites.

 For many years Derek has acted for rail companies in relation to claims by passengers, trespassers and claims by injured employees.
+He is also instructed by Network Rail.
 He is familiar with the issues in rail claims (including CAHA) and has a good knowledge of the relevant Master Rule books and Railway Standards.
 Derek recently acted for a train operating company being sued by a passenger after an accident in which the passenger suffered a bilateral amputation after falling between a platform and a moving train: Robinson v Greater Anglian Railways (2018) QBD.
 This was an important decision as the claimant sought (unsuccessfully) to argue that the overall safety of train despatch systems on the rail network was unacceptable.
+Following this Derek acted for Network Rail/GWR in relation to a claim by a passenger who fell down an escalator at the newly modified Reading Station (thereby suffering a catastrophic spinal injury): Snell v Network Rail (2018, QBD; claim discontinued prior to trial).
+Currently Derek is acting for Network Rail and a number of Train Operating Companies (including being instructed in the claims arising from the New Cumnock Derailment).

 Derek has a growing practice being instructed in relation to personal injury claims arising from accidents aboard aircraft (both fixed wing and helicopters).
 Derek has dealt with Montreal convention cases together with non-Convention cases where liability for the accident is in dispute; Derek was instructed by aviation insurers for the aircraft owner in the case of Day v Tasker et al (2009) QBD, Leeds DR.